ne-ha/work/Linux.md

 Other Linuxes
 -------------
-Under other Linuxes, the easiest way to install git-flow is using Rick Osborne's excellent git-flow installer, which can be run using the following command for system-wide installation:
+Under other Linuxes, the easiest way to install git-flow is using Rick Osborne's excellent git-flow installer, which can perform system-wide installation like so:

-    $ wget --no-check-certificate -q -O - https://raw.github.com/nvie/gitflow/develop/contrib/gitflow-installer.sh | sudo bash

-For user installation, for example in ```~/bin```,

     $ curl -O https://raw.github.com/nvie/gitflow/develop/contrib/gitflow-installer.sh
-    $ chmod u+x gitflow-installer.sh
+    $ chmod +x gitflow-installer.sh
+    $ sudo ./gitflow-installer.sh

+For user installation, for example in ```~/bin``` :

     $ INSTALL_PREFIX=~/bin ./gitflow-installer.sh

 And if the installation directory (here, ```~/bin```) is in the user's path, git will find the git-flow extensions.